-The award acknowledges excellence demonstrated by emerging artists specialising in sculpture, drawing and painting, with an opportunity to showcase their talents to a broader audience.
-The winner receives a ten-week residency at the Bag Factory Artists’ studios, culminating in a solo show of newly created work at a leading commercial art gallery.
+The award acknowledges excellence in emerging artists specialising in sculpture, drawing and painting, and provides an opportunity to showcase their talents to a broader audience.
+The winner receives a ten-week residency at the Bag Factory Artists’ Studios, culminating in a solo exhibition of newly-created work at a leading commercial art gallery.

-The winner receives studio space, a contribution towards material costs and transport stipend, as well as the opportunity to interact with the resident artists at the Bag Factory.
+The winner of the award receives studio space, a contribution towards material costs and a transport stipend, as well as the opportunity to interact with the resident artists at the Bag Factory.
 Through the exchange of ideas, mentorship and skills development, the artist has an opportunity for substantial creative and professional growth.

-The Cassirer Welz Award was originally founded as the Reinhold Cassirer in 2011 by Nadine Gordimer, one of South Africa’s most celebrated authors and the winner of the Nobel Prize in Literature, to celebrate the life and work of her late husband Reinhold Cassirer, a renowned German collector and dealer.
-In 1968, Cassirer founded Sotheby’s South Africa, now known as Stephan Welz & Co. in Braamfontein, Johannesburg.
-Stephan Welz, his key protégé, inherited the mantle when, in 1980, Cassirer retired to pursue other interests.
-After more than 26 years at the head of Stephan Welz & Co., Welz sold the company and proceeded to found Strauss & Co in 2008, with celebrated figures in the business world, Mrs Elisabeth Bradley and Dr Conrad Strauss.
-Strauss & Co has emerged as the largest fine art auction house in South Africa and the global leader in the South African art market.
+The Cassirer Welz Award was originally founded as the Reinhold Cassirer in 2011 by Nadine Gordimer, one of South Africa’s most celebrated authors and the winner of the Nobel Prize in Literature, to celebrate the life and work of her late husband Reinhold Cassirer, a renowned collector and dealer.
+In 1968, Cassirer founded Sotheby’s South Africa.
+When he retired in 1980 to pursue other interests, Stephan Welz, his key protégé, inherited the mantle.
+After more than 26 years at the head of Stephan Welz & Co, Welz sold the company and founded Strauss & Co in 2009 with prominent figures from the business world, Mrs Elisabeth Bradley and Dr Conrad Strauss.
+Strauss & Co has since become the largest fine art auction house in South Africa.

-After Gordimer’s passing in 2014, Strauss & Co. pledged their support to see the continuation of the 2015 award – a partnership that has continued to this day.
-Sadly, Stephan Welz passed away that same year.
-2016 saw the Reinhold Cassirer award changing its name to the Cassirer Welz Award as a fitting tribute to the two men who had contributed so much to the South African art world.
+After Gordimer’s passing in 2014, Strauss & Co pledged its support to the award – a partnership that has continued to this day.
+Sadly, Stephan Welz passed away in 2015.
+In 2016 the Reinhold Cassirer Award was renamed the Cassirer Welz Award, as a fitting tribute to the two men who had contributed so much to the South African art world.